edgedb/edgedb/docs/edgeql/parameters.rst

 Optional parameters
 -------------------

-By default, query parameters are ``required``; the query would fail if parameter value is an empty set.
-You can use ``optional`` modifier inside the type cast if the parameter is optional.
+By default, query parameters are ``required``; the query will fail if the parameter value is an empty set.
+You can use an ``optional`` modifier inside the type cast if the parameter is optional.

 .. code-block:: edgeql-repl